 The Consommé Fannie Farmer refers to is, by her definition, “usually made from two or three kinds of meat (beef, veal, and fowl being employed), highly seasoned with vegetable, spices, and sweet herbs.
 Always served clear.”
 What I take from her definition: vegetable soup with a fancy French name.
-Still if you want to try out Fannie Farmer’s variety (as a first course to Christmas dinner or on a cold winter’s night) try this one:

 If you are having a Christmas party and need some finger food ideas, Fannie recommends celery on the table.
 She has very specific ideas on how to dress celery for the table: